 Legislator Paul Jonke (R-Southeast), who represents the district where the Turk Hill compressor station is located, said he would like to hear from its owners.

 “This is very complex legislation in front of us.
 I’m in favor of it at face value, but I still think now is our chance to bring them in and ask our questions,” he said.

 The committee sent the resolution to the full Legislature and plans to invite the owners of the pipeline to attend the July committee meeting.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.